pratik-choudhari/AlgoCode/README.md

     * Directory name must resemble the issue assigned.
     * Based on the language used, create a directory inside the language directory.
     * Example: If I am writing in `Python` I will create a directory inside `Python` directory.
+    * In case a project is being contributed make sure to add the files inside a directory(name according to project) which in turn must be placed inside the `Projects` directory.
     * Changes done by you will not affect existing structure of the project.
     * Add a README.md with your name and link to github profile using \[your-name](link-to-profile)